 Reporting Nursing Home Neglect

 Similarly to other abuse victims, you can file a report with local authorities or with an elder abuse hotline.
 Once you’ve made the report, call a lawyer immediately.
 Having an elder neglect lawyer on your side ensures all your elder’s rights are protected.

 Finding A Nursing Home Neglect Lawyer

 Nursing home neglect lawsuits are challenging to prosecute.
-Oftentimes, civil liability lawsuits need a direct action to prove fault.
-In the case of nursing home neglect, it’s the lack-of-action that caused harm to an elder.
+Oftentimes, civil liability lawsuits need direct action to prove fault.
+In the case of nursing home neglect, it’s the lack of action that caused harm to an elder.
 Elder neglect lawyers are vital in these cases to prove fault and liability against an abusive nursing home.

 On average, nursing home neglect and abuse lawsuits can take anywhere from 18 to 24 months.
 Some may take even longer if your elder died from neglect or the at-fault party is unclear.
 You will need the expertise of a nursing home neglect or personal injury lawyer to pursue damages without the pricey trials.